Raven Publishing

 Kyleah's Tree by Janet Muirhead Hill

-Eleven-year-old Kyleah Ralston has a secret wish and believes it will come true if she makes a wish on the sunrise from the very top of her favorite tree.
-She must close her eyes and repeat the wish at just the right moment, or it won't work.
-She wishes to be beautiful enough that her father will want her and take her back to be with her twin brother whom she hasn't seen since she was four years old.
-Living in a foster home in Kansas, she has no idea where her dad and brother might have gone since they left her and her mother in their Montana home.
-After breaking her leg one morning, her foster parents forbid her to climb her tree.
-Kyleah is so angry at this, that when an older boy from the foster home asks her to run away with him, she does.
-As the two as travel from Winfield Kansas to Moose Jaw, Canada by any and every means they can find, the encounter many dangers, close calls, and high adventure.
-Through it all, Kyleah learns the true meaning of home and that it begins with learnng to love and accept herself.
+Eleven-year-old Kyleah Ralston harbors a secret wish, believing it will come true if she makes it at sunrise from the top of her favorite tree.
+She must close her eyes and repeat the wish at precisely the right moment, or it won’t work.
+Kyleah longs to be beautiful enough for her father to want her and reunite her with her twin brother, whom she hasn’t seen since she was four.
+Living in a foster home in Kansas, she has no clue where her father and brother went after leaving her and her mother in their Montana home.
+One morning, after breaking her leg, her foster parents forbid her from climbing her tree.
+Furious, Kyleah impulsively agrees to run away with an older boy from the foster home.
+As they journey from Winfield, Kansas, to Moose Jaw, Canada, by any means possible, they face numerous dangers, close calls, and thrilling adventures.
+Through these experiences, Kyleah discovers the true meaning of home.

 When nothing is going right, sometimes all you can do is run away.
 "Kyleah's Tree" is the tragic tale of one young Kyleah, Losing her brother, losing her father, losing her own personal place, she finds the only person to understand her is her foster brother.
 The two leave the serenity of Kansas on a long whirlwind journey that crosses international borders, learning that even when things are at their worst, love and respect can bring joy to one's heart.
 "Kyleah's Tree" is a unique story of growing up done in a rarely before seen way, greatly recommended to youth readers.